Michelangelo lived in hiding from the Medici in Florence in 1530.

 Until 1975 nobody knew of the existence of Michelangelo's Secret Room.
 When the walls of the hidden chamber were stripped, curators made a sensational discovery: sketches made by Michelangelo more than four centuries earlier.

-In the intervening decades, only art experts and the occasional lucky guest have been permitted access to the tiny cell, however there are reportedly plans to open the secret room later in 2020.
+In the intervening decades, only art experts and the occasional lucky guest have been permitted access to the tiny cell, however in recent years there have been several stalled plans to open the secret room to the public.

 Michelangelo died in Rome, at the grand old age of 88, in 1564.
 He is buried at the Basilica di S. Croce, fulfilling the master's final request to be buried in his beloved Florence.